Literacy and education for people in custody

-More than Reading and Writing
+More than reading and writing

 Basic literacy means being able to read and write, but the skills needed to navigate the world successfully go beyond the basics.
 Full literacy involves:

-- Making use of information in forms, maps, schedules and other documents
+- Making use of information in forms, maps, schedules and other documents.

-- Solving problems by creating and carrying out a plan
+- Solving problems by creating and carrying out a plan.

-The programs help offenders:
+The programs help them to:

-- Obtain their high school or high school equivalency diplomas
+- Obtain their high school or high school equivalency diplomas.

-- Earn certificates and accreditation to aid in their future job searches
+- Earn certificates and accreditation to aid in their future job searches.

-- Prepare for college
+- Prepare for college.